ashfakhm/laundry-ease/docs/PRESENTATION_HELPER.md

 2. **Show the contract model**: "LaundryEase turns a laundry job into a verifiable contract: money committed before work starts, progress tracked as facts, delivery verified before settlement."
 3. **Demo the flow**: Live demo of booking → arrival → invoice → payment → order tracking → delivery OTP → escrow release
 4. **Show what's special**: Escrow system, real-time Socket.IO order chat + 3-way complaint chat with split settlement, voice notes, photo attachments, location-verified provider discovery, deadline auto-compensation, custom confirmation dialogs, 2-hour free-cancel window with live countdown, cancel-at-invoice-stage with fee-forfeit protection, secure password management with WhatsApp style message deletion and session invalidation
-5. **Talk tech depth**: "Next.js 16 with React Compiler, MongoDB native driver with 30+ indexes, Socket.IO co-hosted with Next.js for real-time order and complaint chat, decimal.js for financial precision, 10 cron jobs, SLA-driven alert escalation, atomic TOCTOU-safe DB writes, SHA-256 token hashing for password resets, JWT session invalidation on password change"
+5. **Talk tech depth**: "Next.js 16 with React Compiler, MongoDB native driver with 30+ indexes, Socket.IO hosted with Next.js for live order and complaint chat, decimal.js for exact money calculations, 10 cron jobs, alert escalation with clear response targets, safe database writes, SHA-256 token hashing for password resets, and automatic session invalidation after password change"
-6. **Mention production quality**: "107 test files, 567 tests, 5 E2E specs, only 2 eslint-disable comments, structured logging with secret redaction, distributed locks, idempotent webhook processing, zero native browser dialogs, anti-enumeration on password reset"
+6. **Mention production quality**: "Current unit test suite passes, 5 E2E specs, only 2 eslint-disable comments, structured logging with secret redaction, distributed locks, safe retry handling for payment callbacks, zero native browser dialogs, anti-enumeration on password reset"
 7. **Handle the 'what's missing' question honestly**: Use the Known Gaps section above — shows maturity, not weakness
-8. **Key numbers to remember**: ₹50 booking fee, 5% commission, 2h free-cancel window, 24h escrow hold, 24h complaint window, 200m geofence, 10-min OTP TTL, 1hr reset token TTL, 5-min session re-check, 15-min critical SLA, 30+ DB indexes, 10 cron jobs, 5 email types, 107 test files, 567 tests, only 2 eslint-disable comments
+8. **Key numbers to remember**: ₹50 booking fee, 5% commission, 2h free-cancel window, 24h escrow hold, 24h complaint window, 200m geofence, 10-minute OTP validity, 1-hour reset token validity, 5-minute session re-check, 15-minute critical response target, 30+ DB indexes, 10 cron jobs, 5 email types, and only 2 eslint-disable comments
 9. **Password security talking point**: "We never store raw reset tokens — only SHA-256 hashes.
 Even if the database is compromised, the tokens are useless.
 And when a password changes, all existing sessions are invalidated within 5 minutes automatically."
 10. **Real-time talking point**: "Order chat and complaint chat are powered by Socket.IO running on the same server as Next.js.
 Every connection is JWT-authenticated and room access is verified against MongoDB — seekers can only join rooms for their own orders.
 Messages are pushed in real time with no polling."
 11. **Cancel-at-invoice talking point**: "We respect both sides.
 Even after a provider has collected the items and created an invoice, the seeker can still cancel — they just forfeit the ₹50 booking fee as fair compensation for the provider's physical work.
 The policy engine, the API, and the UI all enforce this consistently."